 Quality assurance agencies are expected to undergo an external review against the ESG at least once every five years.
 For agencies where overall compliance with the ESG has already been proven, a more targeted review process has been designed by EQAR in close collaboration with ENQA, that could reduce the possible “evaluation fatigue” of repeated reviews and ensure that something meaningful is provided as part of a review process.

-The ins and outs of the Targeted Review (TR):
+The ins and outs of the targeted review (TR):

 To prevent possible “evaluation fatigue” and the risk that the quality assurance process becomes more of a bureaucratic exercise than something meaningful.
 (As indicated both in ENQA’s external assessment of its review methodologies in 2019 and by survey respondents in EQAR’s self-evaluation at the end of 2020.)

+EQAR-registered agencies that renewed their registration successfully at least once previously may opt to apply for renewal of registration based on a targeted review every second time.
 After five years, such a Targeted Review would then be followed again by a full/complete review.